braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/collection_use_case.md

 3. Send apologies and promotional credit to users who had Unsuccessful Taxi Hails, that weren't followed by a Successful Taxi Hail within a certain amount of time.
 4. Send promotions to power users with lots of Successful Taxi Hails to thank them for their loyalty.

-## Case question #3: What other user information could we collect and use to inform our messaging?
+## Case question 3: What other user information could we collect and use to inform our messaging?

 - Whether users have any promotional credit?
 - The average rating users give to their drivers?
-- Unique Promo Codes for users?
+- Unique promo codes for users?

 These characteristics could then be tagged as the following custom attributes: